 1. ACCESS.
-In return for their short daily shifts (typically between 5-6 hours), Festival Stewards get a staff wristband giving them access to a whole range of debates, live music, film & comedy - not to mention insane discounts on the festival eateries and some of the visiting stall holders!
+In return for their short daily shifts (typically between 5-6 hours), festival volunteers get a staff wristband giving them access to a whole range of debates, live music, film & comedy - not to mention insane discounts on the festival eateries and some of the visiting stall holders!

 2. SKILLS & EXPERIENCE.
-Stewarding looks great on your CV and all stewards can request a reference at the end of the festival for future employment.
+Volunteering looks great on your CV and all of our volunteers can request a reference at the end of the festival for future employment.
 You'll get to network with festival organisers and gain an insight into the behind-the-scenes running of a large-scale event.

 3. FUN.
 The team is always diverse, welcoming and up for having a lot of laughs, as well as working well together to keep the festival ticking.
-A lot of our stewards come back year after year to have reunions and see the same friendly faces they got to know their first year stewarding.
+A lot of our volunteers come back year after year to have reunions and see the same friendly faces they got to know their first year volunteering.

 HowTheLightGets Hay 2019 is set in a magical location on the edge of the Black Mountains, alongside the river Wye in the famed book town of Hay!